Ms Jackie Trad MP

 Mineral and Energy Resources (Financial Provisioning) Bill 2018

-Passed (amended)This bill became law after being modified during debate.This bill establishes a Financial Provisioning Scheme to protect Queensland from the cost of cleaning up mine sites when resource companies fail to rehabilitate the land.
-It replaces the old individual financial assurance system with a pooled fund model, where companies pay annual contributions based on their risk level, and introduces enforceable Progressive Rehabilitation and Closure Plans to ensure mined land is progressively restored throughout the life of a mine.
+Passed (amended)This bill became law after being modified during debate.This bill creates a new Financial Provisioning Scheme for Queensland's mining and energy sector, replacing the old financial assurance system.
+It establishes a pooled fund where companies pay risk-based contributions, and introduces enforceable Progressive Rehabilitation and Closure Plans to ensure mined land is progressively restored during and after mining operations.

 Motor Accident Insurance and Other Legislation Amendment Bill 2019

-Passed (amended)This bill became law after being modified during debate.This bill makes it a criminal offence to engage in 'claim farming' — the practice of cold-calling people after car accidents to pressure them into making insurance claims, then selling their details to lawyers for a fee.
-It strengthens the Motor Accident Insurance Commission's powers to investigate and prosecute claim farming by law firms and intermediaries, and requires additional claimant information to help detect fraudulent activity in the CTP insurance scheme.
+Passed (amended)This bill became law after being modified during debate.This bill makes it a criminal offence to engage in 'claim farming' — the practice of cold-calling Queenslanders after car accidents and pressuring them to make CTP insurance claims, then selling their details to lawyers for a fee.
+It also strengthens the Motor Accident Insurance Commission's powers to investigate law practices involved in claim farming.

 Appropriation (Parliament) Bill 2018